 For all of my favorite tools for cooking and gift ideas, see my New Amazon Store

 I hope you enjoyed the recipe.
 Thanks for stopping by today!

 Enjoy!
 And have fun cooking!

-Place beef in hot, heavy bottom pan with onions and celery.
+- Place beef in hot, heavy bottom pan.
+Brown beef in two batches.
 Breaking up beef as it browns.
+Set aside.

 - Once beef is browned add onions, garlic, celery and peppers, if using, to the same pan over low heat to soften.

 - Add the remaining ingredients.
 Turn heat to medium and heat through.
 Can be simmered on low for a long time, if desired.
 Add water if sauce becomes too thick, and then cook some of the water out of it.